margaretmf/margaretmf.github.io/keycreativewriting.md

 She's always wearing a pretty bracelet that says 'Be Free'.

 I am grateful for recess when we went to the playground.
-Today we played basketball, and I got the reboudn.
+Today we played basketball, and I got the rebound.

 I am grateful for the time to have fun after school.
 Today I got to go to practice swimming at the pool.

-I am grateful for the speghetti my brother and I ate for dinner.
+I am grateful for the spaghetti my brother and I ate for dinner.
-The pasta was go good because it was thinner."
+The pasta was so good because it was thinner."

 "Good job on being grateful", says mama.
 "This list is yours to keep.
 And now that you've developed this list, you can sweetly sleep".